MediaWind/react_kiosk_engine/docs/jsonFormat.md

 },
 ```

-It is defined by a required `country`, following the [ISO 3166-1 alpha-2 convention](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+It is defined by a required `country`, following the [ISO 3166-1 alpha-2 convention](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) in lower case.
 This is set up to be able to have dynamic public holidays in the future.
 For now, only Belgium's public holidays are supported, so `country` should always be `"be"`.

 It is also defined by a required `defaultLanguage`, defining which fallback language should be used.
 The default is French.